briansmith/ring/ssl/test/PORTING.md

 “shim”: a command line program which encapsulates the stack.
 By default, the shim points to the BoringSSL shim in the same source tree, but any program can be supplied via the `-shim-path` flag.
-The runner opens up a server socket and provides the shim with `-port` and optional `-ipv6` arguments.
+The runner opens up a server socket and provides the shim with `-port`, `-shim-id` and optional `-ipv6` arguments.

-The shim should connect to loopback as a TCP client on the specified port, using IPv6 if `-ipv6` is specified and IPv4 otherwise.
-This is true even when the shim is speaking DTLS or acting as a TLS server.
+For each connection, the shim should connect to loopback as a TCP client on the specified port, using IPv6 if `-ipv6` is specified and IPv4 otherwise.
+It then sends the shim ID as a 64-bit, little-endian integer and proceeds with the test.
+The shim is a TCP client even when testing DTLS or TLS server behavior.
 For DTLS, there is a small framing layer that gives packet boundaries over TCP.
 The shim can also pass a variety of command line arguments which are used to configure the stack under test.
 These can be found at `test_config.cc`.